Web Typography: Five Easy Pieces

 - Line height from 1.2 to 1.5.

-- Paragraph breaks equal to line height.
+- Line breaks equal to line height.

 - Contrasting fonts for headings and body.